Home of Shell MegaPack : Windows Explorer-Like File & Folder Browser Controls & Components For .Net & ActiveX

 Q. Does Crypto Obfuscator support incremental obfuscation?

 Yes.
 Select the 'Cryptographic Renaming' scheme for this.
-Incremental obfuscation ensures that existing classes, methods, etc are given the same obfuscated name every time assemblies are processed.
+Incremental obfuscation ensures that existing classes, methods, etc are given the same obfuscated name every time assemblies are obfuscated.
 Any new classes, methods, etc are given obfuscated names different from already taken obfuscated names.

 Q. Does Crypto Obfuscator support recovering the original stack trace, watch variable names, etc once symbols are renamed?